alexchilton1/7MU007-Musical-Human-Computer-Interaction/README.md

 ######Connecting the PS3 Controller

 Plug the controller into one of the USB (Universal Serial Bus) ports on the computer, then navigate to the controller section.

 INSERT PS3 SECTION PICTURE

+Inside the controller abstraction there is a message box called [print], click on this box and in the Pd window a list of connected devices will appear.
+In this case the one needed is the one relating to the device number of the PS3 controller.

+INSERT HID PRINTED DEVICES IN PD WINDOW WITH PS3 CIRCLED

 [hid] (Human Interface Device)